peytoncordero/DRI25/command-line.md

 $ cd projects
 ```

-It might seem repetitive or basic to check our location once again, but when you are working in a bigger project, being able to document the location of files to be able to know the path to access them is a very important task.
-Think again of our metaphor of looking for a book in the library: to enter a big building full of books and being able to find the one you are looking for, you need to have a sense of the structure and now where the book is located.
+It might seem repetitive or basic to check our location once again.
+However, when you are working on a bigger project, documenting the location of files is important, as we need to know the path to access them.
+Think again of our metaphor of looking for a book in the library.
+To find the one you are looking for, you need to know the path to get to the right shelf.

 We are ready to create our first project: our very own cheat sheet!
 So let’s move forward with it.